 Jedreck Acquissa – Ground Systems Lead

-Primarily responsible for the design, development, and testing of the cryogenic LOX handling system, the RP1 handling system, and the ullage gas system to drive commodities to the engine.
-Responsible for system design and manufacture.
-Controls and data acquisition to be handled by the software team.
-Responsible for liaising with Software Lead as changes to GSE are made.
+Primarily responsible for the design, development, and testing of the dual deployment recovery system, containing two sets of two, redundant, black powder initiated CO2 ejection charges deploying a drogue and main parachute.
+Primarily responsible for launch-day charge assembly and wiring, and launch day parachute packing.
+Controls and data acquisition to be handled by Avionics Team.
+Responsible for liaising with Avionics Lead as design and programming changes are made.

 Peyton C. Breland – Propulsion and Vehicle Design Lead

 Primarily responsible for all design, simulation, and integration of the flight vehicle and engine configuration.
-Responsible for developing Engineering Drawings and overseeing the manufacturing process of structural vehicle components Responsible for liaising with avionics and recovery system leads in assembly of sub-scale and full-scale launch vehicle.
+Maintains up to date OpenRocket model of sub- and full-scale flight vehicles, reflecting updated component masses and locations, and updated flight modeling for each vehicle for varied launch angle and wind conditions.
+Responsible for developing engineering drawings, assemblies,and implementing these while overseeing the manufacturing of vehicle sections and internal structures.
+Responsible for liaising with avionics and recovery system leads in assembly of sub-scale and full-scale launch vehicle.

 Dylan A. Gardner – STEM Engagement Lead

+Primary point of contact for the scheduling and planning of all STEM engagement activities.
+Responsible for the development of entertaining, relevant, and educational hour-long presentations or workshops tailored for both middle and high-school level students.
+Responsible for developing connections with local educational institutions, teachers, and administrators to facilitate multiple engagement events per institution and continuity of event planning across program leadership transition.
+Responsible for development of post-event feedback collection mechanisms and implementation of critiques to future events.
+Responsible for liaising with the Senior Design professor and Program Director in event scheduling.

-Zachary L. Isriel – Project Director
+Zachary L. Isriel – Program Director

 Primary point of contact for the project.
 Responsible for liaising with faculty and technical advisors to provide knowledge, resources, solutions, etc. to Department Heads.
+Primarily responsible for budget development, tracking, and component ordering.
 Responsible for managing and assisting Leads to ensure development is on schedule and budget.
-Responsible for organizing SD-501 and extended AIAA P1 Team meetings in and out of the fabrication shop to communicate updates, delegate work, and facilitate inter-department cooperation during design and development.
+Responsible for organizing SD-501 and Zenith Program meetings in and out of the fabrication shop to communicate updates, delegate work, and facilitate inter-department cooperation during design and development.

-Mark A. Ioffredo – Deputy Software Lead
+Mark A. Ioffredo – Payload Design Lead

-Secondarily responsible for the development of software to control GSE and engine operation.
-Responsible for liaising between Software Lead and underclassmen comprising the Software teamintegration.
-Responsible for the development and testing of systems-control programs and random-input programs to test the response of the control code.
-Responsible for the improvement of data acquisition (DAQ) system linking GSE to the control hardware/software.
+Responsible for the design and development of the 3D printed payload system and all related software.
+Responsible for liaising with Avionics team for assistance with development of RAFCO sequence decoder and camera turret control program, as well as RF receiver component selection and integration.
+Responsible for the testing of payload software by executing RF transmission, receiving, and command string decoding tests using various, randomly generated, command strings.
+Primarily responsible for the printing of rover housing and assembly/wiring of all internal components..

 Strike System